Program of Study

 The Basics of the Comprehensive Examination

-The comprehensive examination, which may be written, oral, or both, will be administered by the academic unit of the doctoral candidate’s major subject and passed to the satisfaction of advisory committee.
+The comprehensive examination, which may be written, oral, or both, will be administered by the academic unit of the doctoral candidate’s major subject and passed to the satisfaction of the advisory committee.

 Examinations may not be taken until the doctoral candidate has completed at least one and one-half (1½) years, or the equivalent, of study beyond the bachelor’s degree.
 These examinations are given to determine whether the student has made satisfactory progress in their study, and is qualified to pursue thesis research profitably and to meet training requirements for the degree.